 As is the case with HIPAA, the penalties for noncompliance are layered and based on the level of knowledge of the breach, the reason why the breach took place, the damage caused due to the violation, and the measures taken to remedy the violation.

 - Tier 1 applies when a violation happened as a result of negligence.
 The highest penalty is $5,000 per violation per annum.

 - Tier 2 applies when the violation happened with the knowledge of the covered group.
 The highest penalty is $25,000 per violation per annum.

 - Tier 3 applies when the violation was intentional and PHI was shared or passed on for financial gain.
 The highest penalty is $250,000 per violation.

-- If a pattern of noncompliance is identified, the highest possible penalty is $1.5 million.
+- Tier 4 applies if a pattern of noncompliance is identified.
+The highest possible penalty under tier 4 is $1.5 million per violation.